 All documents must be uploaded in PDF format.
 Your online application must be submitted by the application deadline.
 Once you submit your online application, you can no longer make changes to the information provided.
 Please note, your references will not be sent instructions on how to complete a reference on your behalf until you have submitted your application therefore early submission is strongly encouraged.

 Once you submit your application, the references you listed will receive an auto-generated email from the Zintellect system with instructions on how to submit a reference on your behalf.
 It is your responsibility to communicate with your references to determine if they received instructions on how to submit a recommendation.
-Two references must be received by January 7.
-Please note that your application must be submitted by the application deadline of December 17.
-The later date only applies to your references.
+Two references must be received by January 15, 2019.
+Please note that your application must be submitted by the application deadline of January 7, 2019.

 The MLEF program provides stipends to Fellows based on the following scale: